Best Kubernetes Management Platforms 2025

 • Deploy to 1–2 production clusters: Low-risk workloads first

-• Train team: Platform engineers and developers
+• Train the team: Platform engineers and developers

 • Establish processes: Deployment workflows, approval gates, incident response